 While most of our VI children are brought to school by taxi, we make daily contact with all the parents of the children in the resource base through a home-school diary.
 It is vital that parents feel that they are part of their child’s education.
 We work hard to include parents in the life of the school wherever possible and support them to attend parents’ evenings, workshops, special events and class assemblies.
 They are also welcome to visit the school at other times and are invited to meet with the QTVI and class teacher at least once a term to discuss their child’s progress.

-Children with visual impairment need additional support to develop appropriate social and emotional skills.
+Children with vision impairment need additional support to develop appropriate social and emotional skills.
 In support of this, each week we run a VIP club on a Friday afternoon where all the children with VI in school can meet and undertake shared learning activities.
 Once a month, VIP club is opened up to VI children across Hampshire.
 These sessions provide a great opportunity for parents to meet and make new contacts.

 The OASIS continually seeks to link with the local community for benefit of our children.
 The school works with various charities including Guide Dogs, Sightsavers and Open Sight, many of which have sent representatives to our in-reach sessions to make links with parents and families.